vrivera2017/vrivera2017.github.io/personal-site/content/_index.md

 ## About Me

 I am an Embedded Ethics Postdoctoral Fellow at Stanford University, jointly appointed at the [Institute for Human-Centered AI (HAI)][hai] and the [McCoy Family Center for Ethics in Society][ethics-center].

 My research is on digital safety and security in social computing systems.
-I am interested in understanding the harms that users face when interacting with these systems, how they protect themselves, and how to design interventions to support users' protective strategies.
-I am a Human-Computer Interaction researcher by training and my work spans HCI and security.
+I use human-centered methods to understand the harms that users face when interacting with these systems, how they protect themselves, and how to design interventions to support users' protective strategies.
 At Stanford I work with [Zakir Durumeric][Zakir] in the [Empirical Security Research Group][esrg].
-I also work with [Elissa Redmiles][Elissa] (Georgetown University).
+I also work closely with [Elissa Redmiles][Elissa] (Georgetown University).
 I will be on the academic job market in Fall 2024 for positions starting in Fall 2025.

-I completed my PhD in Computational Media at the University of California, Santa Cruz, advised by David Lee.
+I completed my PhD in Computational Media at the University of California, Santa Cruz, where I was advised by David Lee.
 During my PhD I also worked closely with Elissa Redmiles as a visiting student at the Max Planck Institute for Software Systems.
-Prior to my PhD, I received a B.S degree in Joint Computer Science and Mathematics from [Harvey Mudd College][hmc] where I was supported by a 4 year [President's Scholarship][psp].
-My undergraduate research experiences contributed greatly to my passion for scholarship and learning.
+Prior to my PhD, I received a B.S degree in Joint Computer Science and Mathematics from Harvey Mudd College where I was supported by a 4 year President's Scholarship.
+My time at Harvey Mudd contributed greatly to my passion for scholarship and learning.

 [View my CV (updated Aug.
 2023)][CV]